verita-fw/core/README.md

 License
 =======

-Muro is and will always be available under the 2-Clause BSD license:
+OPNsense is and will always be available under the 2-Clause BSD license:

 https://opensource.org/licenses/BSD-2-Clause

-Every contribution made to the project must be licensed under the same conditions in order to keep Muro truly free and accessible for everybody.
+Every contribution made to the project must be licensed under the same conditions in order to keep OPNsense truly free and accessible for everybody.

 Makefile targets